The DevSecOps market size will grow to USD 5.9 billion by 2023, at a CAGR of 31.2%. – Market Research Report

-- Cost Reduction: Implementing DevSecOps strategy helps in reducing the cost as the security issues get detected and fixed early during the development phases, along with increasing the speed of product delivery.
+- Cost Reduction: Implementing the DevSecOps flow helps reduce the cost as the security issues get detected and fixed early during the development phases, along with increasing the speed of product delivery.

 Every successful security plan rests on three intersecting pillars: People, Process, and Technology.
 The DevSecOps approach is no different.
 Its successful implementation relies on better collaboration between Development, Security, and Operations.

-Nonetheless, a rift between the development and security teams is inevitable in most cases while implementing a DevSecOps strategy.
+Nonetheless, a rift between the DevSecOps security and development teams is inevitable in most cases while implementing this strategy.

 Businesses trying to adapt DevSecOps often face collaboration issues, along with the following challenges:

-- Process Challenge: Speed, Security, and Quality are three main factors of DevSecOps that define an ideal product.
+- Process Challenge: Speed, Security, and Quality are the three top DevSecOps tools that define an ideal product.
 Since the advent of the product development environment, security comes at the end of development.
 Thus, getting security to adapt to the DevOps process adds to the challenge.